Netflix new subscriber signups plummeted over the summer, marking the end of pandemic-fueled growth

 A fall and winter in which rising virus rates and cold weather are expected to drive people inside could keep Netflix subscriber numbers high.

-Meanwhile the lack of new movies in theaters could ensure people turn to the streaming giant for their entertainment fix.
-Already Aaron Sorkin’s war-protest legal drama “The Trial of the Chicago 7," and Darren Star’s dramatic comedy “Emily in Paris” are among the most talked-about pieces of content this fall, with a new take on the Daphne du Maurier’s gothic novel ”Rebecca” with Lily James expected to further drive conversation this month.
+Meanwhile, the lack of new movies in theaters could ensure people turn to the streaming giant for their entertainment fix.
+Already, Aaron Sorkin’s war-protest legal drama “The Trial of the Chicago 7,” and Darren Star’s dramatic comedy “Emily in Paris” are among the most talked-about pieces of content this fall, with a new take on the Daphne du Maurier’s gothic novel “Rebecca” starring Lily James expected to further drive conversation this month.

-The company said that one of its most viewed shows in the most recent quarter was “Ratched,” Ryan Murphy’s spinoff of sorts from “One Flew Over the Cuckoo’s Nest;" at least a few minutes of the series was viewed by at 48 million households in its first four weeks of release.
+The company said one of its most-viewed shows in the most recent quarter was “Ratched,” Ryan Murphy’s spinoff of sorts from “One Flew Over the Cuckoo’s Nest”; at least a few minutes of the series were viewed by 48 million households in its first four weeks of release.

 Netflix, which has benefited from Oscar-nominated movies such as “The Irishman” and “Roma” in recent years, is likely to really reap its rewards this year.
 New rule changes allow for movies to qualify this year without playing in theaters, broadening Netflix’s potential base of contenders.
 And many studios have postponed their films until later in 2021, thinning out the field.

-Netflix’s stock price, which has risen 80 percent since the start of lockdowns in mid-March, was down 6 percent in afterhours trading Tuesday.
+Netflix’s stock price, which has risen 80 percent since the start of shutdowns in mid-March, was down 6 percent in after-hours trading Tuesday.